ChenxiLiu-HNU/CM2TS/README.md

 The naming convention is {frequency}_{dataset}_{fusion_method}.

 ## Contact
-If you have any questions or suggestions, feel free to contact: shaowen310@outlook.com
+If you have any questions or suggestions, feel free to contact shaowen310@outlook.com and chenxi.liu@ntu.edu.sg.

 ## Acknowledgement